dgottfried-qa/ReactTesting/README.md

 # Project based on  the React App demo

 ## Testing Create React App
 This a sample project for testing front end of the Create React App project.
 Test cases are created to test against UI requirements created for the appearance of the App.
-Testing Framework is [TBD].
+Testing Framework is Mocha-Selenium.

+## Executing Test Case
+To execute test cases run the following command

+### `Mocha [test file]`

 # Getting Started with Create React App